Deathwear/HandwritingRecognition/README.md

-# Handwritten Text Recognition with TensorFlow
+# Handwritten Text Recognition with Machine Learning Using Support Vector Machine.

 * **Click on this link for a [web demo](https://deathwear.github.io/Handwriting/text_reader.html) !!!**